KARASU-SUHN/MagnetorSticky_ecosystem/README.md

 # MagnetorSticky_ecosystem

-## This is the replication package for MSR challenge paper: Exploring the Magnetic or Sticky Nature of GitHub Ecosystems: NPM, PyPI, and Rubygems.
+## This is the replication package for paper: Exploring the Magnetic or Sticky Nature of GitHub Ecosystems: NPM, PyPI, and Rubygems.

 ### We provide all the datasets used in this paper here.